sisso/rust-space/rust/readme.md

 Better abstraction between storage/indexing/consistency and game logic.
 For instance, commands hold references and is responsible to run logic in tick.

+## Location

+While have 2 distinct allow better filtering and easy mainipulation in most of situations we know that things are in space.
+Its create a lot of boilerplate to remember to double check if entity is docked.

+- Should not be a problem, if you are filtering by space, you dont expected to be docked.
+If you want both you manually should query both components

+- Anyway Docked is never easy to use since require a new lookup into current position